chaotic-aur/toolbox/README.md

 - `chaotic clean-sigs {,-q}`

-  Removes package files or archive files without their corresponding signature or archive file.
+  Moves package files or archive files without their corresponding signature or archive file to the package archive.
-  Files have to be at least 1 hour long to be considered.
+  Files have to be at least 1 hour old to be considered.

 - `chaotic {srt,sort-logs}`

   Unclutters and sorts the raw log directory into easy to read subcategories

+- `chaotic find-discarded`

+  Find and print discarded packages.
+All packages that are in the database, but do not exist in the package list repo, are considered discarded, but have to be deleted manually.

 ## Involved directories